 Ready to Get Started?
 Contact Hach & Rose, LLP Today

 Were you or a loved one prescribed Ozempic, Wegovy, or Mounjaro, only to suffer severe side effects as a result?
 If so, the companies that produced and marketed these drugs could owe you compensation for the harm you suffered because of their failure to adequately warn you of the danger they placed you in.
-At Hach & Rose, LLP, we are proud to have recovered over $500 million on behalf of injured clients like you, and we are eager to get to work on your case.
+At Hach & Rose, LLP, we are proud to have recovered over one billion dollars on behalf of injured clients like you, and we are eager to get to work on your case.
 Contact us today to speak with an Ozempic injury attorney, and we’ll review your options for free.
 You can reach us online or by calling (212) 779-0057.